LearnersGuild/digest/december-08-2017.md

 * The rebooted COS, now called, Omni is up and running with bi-weekly House Meetings and Learning Facilitator 1:1s.

-* We'll be launching Omni workshops in Q1 2018 that extend the content you explored in your first few weeks at the Guild.
+* In Q1 2018 we'll be launching new Omni workshops that extend the content you explored in the onboarding workshops during your first few weeks at the Guild.
 Attendance will be a required part of the program.
 We’re in the process of defining the scope of Omni workshops and the offering cadence.
+Stay tuned.

 ### _Consulting // Lead Link: Judy Tuan_